rweekers/cx-10-controller/README.md

 # README #

-This is a sample application to control Cheerson CX10-WD drone from desktop using keyboard or a XInput Device (i.e. XBoxController)
+This is a sample application to control Cheerson CX10-WD drone from desktop using keyboard or code

 ### Stream/Record Video ###